• Reviews

 Unfortunately, adrenaline glands may deplete to the maximum.
 The one way to help them is magnesium and proper nutrition.

 According to Carolyn Dean, MD, ND, the author of Magnesium Miracle, athletes are at risk.
-They can drop dead from the sudden cardiac death syndrome if the magnesium is deficient in their bodies, especially during competition.
+They can drop dead from sudden cardiac death syndrome if the magnesium is deficient in their bodies, especially during competition.

 The cardiovascular system requires magnesium as the vital nutrient which participates in the prevention of rhythm problems.
 Magnesium improves blood flow to the heart, helps relax the heart’s muscles, and protects the heart from calcium overload.